Woman arrested in West Jordan, indicted for possession, alleged intent to distribute drugs including 11,700 fentanyl pills | Gephardt Daily

 Navarro Chapas is charged with possession of methamphetamine with intent to distribute, possession of fentanyl with intent to distribute, and possession of heroin with intent to distribute,” the issued statement says.
 “Her initial court appearance on the indictment was March 27, 2024, before a U.S. Magistrate Judge at the Orrin G. Hatch United States District Courthouse in downtown Salt Lake City.”

-U.S. Attorney, Trina A. Higgins, of the District of Utah made the announcement.
+U.S. Attorney Trina A. Higgins, of the District of Utah, made the announcement.
 The case is being investigated jointly by the Wasatch Metro Drug Task Force (WMDTF) and the FBI Salt Lake City Field Office.

-Assistant United States Attorney Seth Nielsen of the U.S. Attorney’s Office for the District of Utah is prosecuting the case.
+Assistant United States Attorney Seth Nielsen, of the U.S. Attorney’s Office for the District of Utah, is prosecuting the case.